John Schuck: Later work

 In 1986, Schuck took the role of Klingon ambassador Kamarag in Star Trek IV: The Voyage Home.
 He reprised the role in 1991 in Star Trek VI: The Undiscovered Country.

 Also in the 1980s, Schuck starred as Herman Munster in the syndicated situation comedy The Munsters Today, co-starring Lee Meriwether as Lily Munster.
 In character as Herman, a role Fred Gwynne originated in the 1960s, Schuck was made up as the Frankenstein Monster, according to the makeup format whose copyright NBCUniversal still owns, for the second time in his career; the first (see above) was in The Halloween That Almost Wasn't.

 He guest starred in Star Trek: Deep Space Nine as Legate Parn, Star Trek: Voyager as Chorus #3, Star Trek: Enterprise as Antaak, and Babylon 5 as Draal in "The Long, Twilight Struggle" (1995).
 In 1994, he appeared as Ralgha nar Hhallas (callsign Hobbes) in Wing Commander III: Heart of the Tiger.
 He then guest-starred in several episodes of Law & Order: Special Victims Unit as the NYPD Chief of Detectives Muldrew.

-Under his full name of "Conrad John Schuck," he opened in the role of Daddy Warbucks in the Broadway revival of Annie in December 2006, and toured nationally in the role.
+Under his full name of "Conrad John Schuck," he opened in the role of Daddy Warbucks in the 1997 Broadway revival of Annie and in 2005 and 2006 toured nationally in the role.
 He later appeared in the films Holy Matrimony and String of the Kite.

-In 2013, he appeared as Senator Max Evergreen in Nice Work If You Can Get It.
-Most recently, Schuck joined the cast of writer/director Chris Blake's (a.k.a.
-Christopher Blake Johnson) indie horror film, All Light Will End.
+In 2013, Schuck appeared as Senator Max Evergreen in Nice Work If You Can Get It.
+In 2017, Schuck joined the cast of writer/director Chris Blake's indie horror film All Light Will End.

 Personal life

-Schuck married actress Susan Bay, with whom he had a son, Aaron Bay-Schuck.
-The couple divorced in 1983.
+Schuck married actress Susan Bay, with whom he had a son, Aaron Bay-Schuck, a music industry executive and co-writer of the hit "Right Round".
+The couple divorced in 1983; Bay would marry actor Leonard Nimoy, who would direct Schuck in Star Trek IV: The Voyage Home.
 He married his current wife, painter Harrison Houlé, in 1990.